-Phase II/III Trial - Recurrent Pericarditis (MAVERIC-2)
+Phase III Trial - Recurrent Pericarditis (MAVERIC)

-MAVERIC-2 is a randomized, double-blind, placebo-controlled Phase II/III trial in approximately 110 patients.
-Patients with stable disease who are receiving IL-1 blocker treatment will be randomly assigned to receive either CardiolRx[TM] or placebo following planned cessation of the IL-1 blocker.
-The primary clinical objective of the trial will be to assess the impact of CardiolRx[TM] versus placebo on freedom from a new episode of recurrent pericarditis.
-Other clinical endpoints of interest include time to a new episode of pericarditis recurrence and change in patient-reported pericarditis chest pain score and the inflammatory marker C-reactive protein ("CRP").
+MAVERIC is a randomized, double-blind, placebo-controlled Phase III trial and is expected to enroll 110 patients at approximately 20 clinical sites across the United States, Canada & Europe.
+Patients with stable disease who are receiving IL-1 blocker treatment will be randomly assigned to receive either CardiolRxTM or placebo following planned cessation of the IL-1 blocker.
+The primary clinical objective of the trial will be to assess the impact of CardiolRxTM versus placebo on freedom from a new episode of recurrent pericarditis.
+Other clinical endpoints of interest include time to a new episode of pericarditis recurrence and change in patient-reported pericarditis chest pain score and the inflammatory marker CRP.

 IL-1 is a key pro-inflammatory cytokine in the pathophysiology of recurrent pericarditis.
 It is generated downstream following activation of the NLRP3 inflammasome and amplifies the autoinflammatory response characteristic of the disease.
 IL-1 blockers (rilonacept or anakinra) target and negate the activity of IL-1, but given their expense and immunosuppressant risks, they are generally prescribed as a third-line intervention in difficult-to-treat patients.
-There is a growing body of evidence indicating pericarditis recurrence rates are as high as seventy-five percent and onset is rapid following cessation of IL-1 blocker therapy.
-Currently, many patients who discontinue IL-1 blocker therapy and subsequently suffer a recurrence require rescue treatment with further administration of these biologics, potentially leading to IL-1 blocker dependence.
+There is a growing body of evidence indicating pericarditis recurrence rates are as high as 75% and onset is rapid following cessation of IL-1 blocker therapy.